‘Tis the season of luuuuv and have I got a sweetly spontaneous recycled art project for you today!

 There are so many ways these cardboard lean-to structures can be integrated into larger lessons for kids – from architecture to local historical research – even color theory!

-You can make a whole set of these for a love shack neighborhood (wouldn’t they look great on a beachy setup with sand?).
+You can make a whole set of these for a love shack neighborhood (wouldn’t they look great on a beachy setup with sand and some of our scrape paint surfboards?).
 It would make a wonderful class project, with collections that could be displayed at end-of-year shows and fairs.